 Adding images of diagrams to Confluence is useful when quickly adding existing content into your documentation or adding new diagrams without additional cost for a native diagramming tool.

-One major downside is that images of diagrams are not updatable in Confluence, so you have to update them in another app, export the diagram as an image, and then add it to the Confluence page.
+One major downside is that images of diagrams are not updatable in Confluence, so you have to update them in another app, export the diagram as an image, and then add it back into the Confluence page.
 We don't recommend this approach because it detracts from the collaborative nature of documentation in Confluence.

-The best approach to adding diagrams in Confluence is by using a Confluence app like draw.io Diagrams or Gliffy.
+The best approach to adding diagrams in Confluence is to build them using a Confluence app like draw.io Diagrams or Gliffy.
 With either of these apps, you can create and display diagrams dynamically within Confluence.
-Both also support collaboration and diagram versioning, so you can create diagrams as a team.
+Both draw.io and Gliffy also support collaboration and diagram versioning, so you can create diagrams as a team.

 Also, when a team member updates a diagram, the changes are immediately displayed on the page after publishing without them needing to export and re-upload the image file for it.